pducharme/UniFi-Video-Controller/README.md

+# Important
-# **Important:** Unifi Video 3.8.0 *requires* a new port, 7442.
-Your cameras will not be able to connect to the controller until you add `-p 7442:7442` into your run command.
+Unifi Video 3.8.0 requires a *new* port, 7442.
+Cameras that update their firmware will *not* be able to connect until `-p 7442:7442` is added to the run command.

 # unifi-video-controller